AkosMaster/codecivilisation/README.md

 # ABOUT

-A multiplayer open-world coding game written in python.
+Code Civilisation is a multiplayer open-world coding game written in python.
 Players can write python scripts to control their heroes.
 They can fight, collaborate or explore.
 The code is open-sourced.

 # [UNDER DEVELOPMENT]